Territorial disputes of India: Bangladesh

 South Talpatti (as it was known internationally) or Sheikh Mujib Island (as it was known by Bangladeshi Awami League supporters) was a small uninhabited offshore sandbar landform in the Bay of Bengal, off the coast of the Ganga-Brahmaputra Delta region.
 In the aftermath of the Bhola cyclone in 1970, it emerged in the Bay of Bengal on the Bangladeshi side of the dividing river, and disappeared before or during Cyclone Aila in 2009.
 In March 2010, Sugata Hazra of the School of Oceanographic Studies at Jadavpur University, Kolkata, said that the island had disappeared and that sea level rise caused by climate change was a factor.

 The enclaves were reputedly part of a high stake card or chess games centuries ago between two regional kings, the Maharaja of Cooch Behar and the Nawab of Rangpur and the result of a confused outcome of a treaty between the Kingdom of Cooch Behar and the Mughal Empire.
 After the partition of India in 1947, Cooch Behar district joined India and Rangpur went to East Pakistan, which became Bangladesh in 1971.
 The prime ministers of India and Bangladesh signed a Land Boundary Agreement in 1974 to exchange enclaves and simplify the international border.
-In 1974 Bangladesh approved a proposed treaty to exchange all enclaves within each other's territories, but India did not ratify it.
+In 1974, Bangladesh approved a proposed treaty to exchange all enclaves within each other's territories, but India did not ratify it.
 Another agreement was made in 2011 to exchange enclaves and adverse possessions.
-A revised version of the agreement was finally adopted by the two countries 41 years after negotiations began, when the Parliament of India passed the 100th Amendment Act to the Indian Constitution on May 7, 2015.
+A revised version of the agreement was finally adopted by the two countries 41 years after negotiations began, when the Parliament of India passed the 100th Amendment Act to the Indian Constitution on 7 May 2015.
 Inside the main part of Bangladesh, there were 111 Indian enclaves (17,160.63 acres), while in the main part of India, there were 51 Bangladeshi enclaves (7,110.02 acres).
 In respect of adverse possessions, India received 2,777.038 acres of land and transferred 2267.682 acres to Bangladesh.
 India ratified the agreement by constitutional amendment in May 2015.
 Under this agreement, the enclave residents could continue to reside at their present location or move to the country of their choice.
 The adverse possession of Berubari went to Bangladesh.
 The unmarked borders between the nations were also finally solved regarding Daikhata-Dumabari, Muhurichar river island and Pyrdiwah.

+In 2009, Bangladesh initiated arbitration proceedings against India under the United Nations Convention on Law of Sea.
+In 2014 it was awarded a large part of the Bay of Bengal, ending the maritime dispute between the two countries.